 - a.
 Assessment for learning is continuous throughout the planning, teaching and learning cycle.
 However, children are more formally assessed every term in KS1 using a variety of methods:- - 1.
 Observing children at work: individually; in pairs; in a group and in classes. - 2.
 Questioning, talking and listening to children - 3.
-Consideration of work/materials/investigations produced by children alongside discussions and interactions with children about their work and their understanding.
+Consideration of work/materials/investigations produced by children alongside discussions and interactions with children about their work and their understanding. - b.

-- b.
 During the Early Years Foundation Stage ongoing assessment is taking place as part of the Foundation Stage profile for each child, via observations and dialogue with the children.
-Assessment is linked to the Early Learning Goals 'The Natural World' and is recorded on the EEXAT tracker and recording tool. - c.
+Assessment is linked to the Early Learning Goals 'The Natural World' and observations are assessed and recorded on Tapestry and Insight. - c.
 Each class teacher continually assesses performance in Key Stage 1 in accordance with the National Curriculum.
 A formative assessment of children's current knowledge and ideas is a common starting point for each new science topic.
-Children will often be assessed through teacher observation and verbal communication, and less frequently through written work.
+Children will often be assessed through teacher observation and verbal communication, and through written work.
 Assessments are made by each individual teacher against the objectives identified and the criteria for each relevant level.
 Statements for the appropriate levels in year one and two are stated on each lesson plan.
-Each area of science has a knowledge based assessment as well as an enquiry assessment.
+Each area of science is supported and assessed by the children's understanding of substantive knowledge and disciplinary knowledge.
 The science coordinator is always available to offer advice if requested.